evacks/toolbox-fetcher/README.md

 ## usage

-You will need to either install your distribution's version of `distrobox` or do it the rootless way
+You will need to either install your distribution's version of `distrobox` or do it [the rootless way](https://github.com/89luca89/distrobox#alternative-methods)

 ### instructions
-Simply run the script you want using `bash [script].sh`
+Simply run the script you want using `bash [script].sh` -- or copy-and-paste at will

 ## contents